 Owned by a father-son team, Mason Dixon’s goal is to make sure “Adams County is in every bottle.”
 That means focusing on local ingredients whenever possible from the grain to the pears that graced a recent limited batch of brandy.

 Mason Dixon Distillery offers vodka, white whiskey, gin, rum, and an excellent aged rum, which are all highlighted in a lengthy cocktail menu.
 Beyond the great drinks, what really sets Mason Dixon Distillery apart is its full-service restaurant.
 Not only do they have great burgers and BBQ, but the menu goes well beyond that to include dishes like shrimp and grits, goat cheese brulee, and other unexpected specialties.
 You can visit for a tour, a drink, a meal, or all three.

 The big white house at the end of the Norway Spruce-lined drive is the only home ever owned by President Dwight Eisenhower and his wife Mamie.
 During his presidency, Eisenhower hosted world leaders such as Winston Churchill and Nikita Khrushchev at the house, which now welcomes visitors and school groups year-round.

 The Eisenhower National Historic Site looks much as it did when the President’s family lived there, decorated in furnishings from the 1950s and ‘60s.
-In addition to the surprisingly modest house (not all Presidents have mansions), the Historic Site includes 700 acres of open space and animal habitats just minutes from downtown Gettysburg.
+In addition to the surprisingly modest house (not all presidents have mansions), the historic site includes 700 acres of open space and animal habitats just minutes from downtown.